-Practitioners of post-16 GCSE Mathematics resit and/or Functional Skills Maths can become Mastery Specialists, initially developing their own teaching for mastery approaches, then supporting others to do the same.
-The programme has an initial training year, followed by a second year and beyond in which specialists support others.
+Practitioners of post-16 GCSE Mathematics rest in the Functional Skills Maths can become Mastery Specialists (in hiarly developing their own teaching for mastery approaches, then supporting others to do the same.
+The programme to an initial training year, followed by a second year and beyond in which specialists support others.
 It equips participants with the knowledge and skills to develop highly effective approaches to the teaching of GCSE Maths resit and Functional Skills Maths, using the principles of teaching for mastery.
 Who can take part?

 The programme is for practitioners of post-16 GCSE Maths resit and/or Functional Skills Maths who are currently employed in a post-16 setting and regularly teaching maths to students aged 16-19.
 Participants must have at least two years' experience teaching post-16 GCSE/FSQ maths, with the capacity to lead change within their own institutions.
 They may be based in FE colleges, Sixth Form colleges, or other post-16 settings.

+Find out more

+Search post-16 GCSE/FSQ mastery specialist programme online or contact your local Maths Further information here

+Register your interest for 2025 / 2026 here.

-Find out more Search post-16 GCSE/FSQ mastery specialist programme online or contact your local Maths Further information here Benefits - Your students will develop a secure and connected understanding of the maths they are learning - Your students will report increased confidence in using maths - You will develop classroom practices aligned to the principles of teaching for mastery, as exemplified for the post-16 GCSE/FSQ sector - You will, over time, become part of the Maths Hubs LLME Community The programme is fully funded by the Maths Hubs Programme, so is free to participating schools/ institutions.
+MATHS HUBS Benefits - Your students will develop a secure and connected understanding of the maths they are learning - Your students will report increased confidence in using maths - You will develop classroom practices aligned to the principles of teaching for mastery, as exemplified for the post-16 GCSE/FSQ sector - You will, over time, become part of the Maths Hubs LLME Community